targetteal/o2-pt/rule-book.md

 # Organizational Structure

 **Organic Organizations** have an _Organizational Structure_ composed of _Roles_, _Circles_, and _Restrictions_, which define expectations and limitations of authority.
 Those elements form a hierarchy of _Circles_, and are described in details in the upcoming section.
-The _Organizational Structure_ of a _Circle_ can only be changed in the _Adapt Mode_ of its _Circle Meeting_.

 ## Roles